 I have had no aphid problems this year.

-If you are concerned about aphids, you could also invest in lacewing and ladybeetle larvae to protect your plants from aphids ahead of aphid season - although if there are ants around, I suspect they will endeavour to protect the aphids from predators!
+If you are concerned about aphids, you could also invest in lacewing and ladybeetle larvae to protect your plants from aphids ahead of aphid season.

 ALL RIGHTS RESERVED.